Roger Albert

 Roger Albert is an American politician who has served as a member of the Maine House of Representatives since December 7, 2022.
 He represents Maine's 2nd House district.
+A member of the Republican Party, his district includes several municipalities in Aroostook County, including Madawaska, Frenchville, and Van Buren.

 Electoral history

-He was elected on November 8, 2022, in the 2022 Maine House of Representatives election.
-He assumed office on December 7, 2022.
+Albert was elected to represent Maine's 2nd congressional district on November 8, 2022, in the 2022 Maine House of Representatives election.
+He assumed office on December 7, 2022 and was reelected in the 2024 Maine House of Representatives election.
+He serves on the Transportation Committee.

 Biography

+Albert resides in Madawaska, Maine.
+He is married and has three children.
+He is a retired constructed worker.
 Albert served in the Maine Army National Guard.